ilDug/rsync-backup/README.md

 # rsync-backup
 schedule backup with docker container

-It run every days (based on cron schedule)
+It run daily (based on cron schedule)

 ## usage